Memelon Tusk Announces Trading LATOKEN Competition With 5000 USDT Worth Of Rewards

+(MENAFN- GlobeNewsWire - Nasdaq) Memelon Tusk is a new meme coin that aims to address the lack of creativity and innovation in the crypto market.

-(MENAFN- Zex PR Wire) Cyprus, Larnaca, 12th April 2024, ZEX PR WIRE , Memelon Tusk will soon open a trading competition in LATOKEN, offering 5,000 USDT worth of rewards.
+Larnaca, Cyprus, April 12, 2024 (GLOBE NEWSWIRE) -- Memelon Tusk will soon open a trading competition in LATOKEN, offering 5,000 USDT worth of rewards.
 The project has already gone live on various cryptocurrency exchanges and is gaining traction in the community.

 With a playful approach to cryptocurrency, Memelon Tusk offers NFTs, staking options, community-driven events, and more.
 The team introduces a utility-based token that rewards its holders with various benefits.